Most Active Speaker

 David Drever

-Microsoft 365 Apps and Services MVP - Compliance and M365 Specialist
+Microsoft 365 MVP - Compliance and M365 Specialist

 Calgary, Canada

-David is an Associate Director with Protiviti Canada, and a 7-time Microsoft 365 Apps and Services MVP.
-For over 20 years, David has worked in a wide variety of areas in IT ranging from Desktop\Server support to development in C++ and .NET technologies.
-During that period, David has been able to add value to a wide variety of clients in several sectors, including utilities, government, banking, and agriculture.
+David is an Associate Director with Protiviti Canada and an 8-time Microsoft 365 Apps and Services MVP.
+For over 20 years, David has worked in a wide variety of areas in IT, ranging from Desktop\Server support to development in C++ and .NET technologies.
+During that period, David has added value to many clients in several sectors, including utilities, government, banking, and agriculture.

-For more than 10 years, David has been working exclusively in the SharePoint and Microsoft 365 domains.
-He has helped stand up multiple Enterprise SharePoint environments as well as designed and built numerous solutions utilizing PowerApps, Microsoft Flow, and SharePoint.
-David has also assisted many organizations with protecting their data by building Information and Records Management systems within Microsoft 365.
+For nearly 15 years, David has worked exclusively in the SharePoint and Microsoft 365 domains.
+David assists numerous organizations understand their compliance needs and protecting their data by building Information Governance systems focusing on records management and information protection within Microsoft 365.
 He is a knowledgeable and sought-after international speaker within IT circles and is consulted regularly by companies formulating their Digital Workplace strategies.
+He has helped strategize, design, and implement multiple Microsoft 365 environments.
+David has also designed and built numerous solutions utilizing PowerApps, Microsoft Flow, and SharePoint.

 David blogs at http://prairiedeveloper.com